The FX options market began as an over-the-counter (OTC) derivative for the banking and financial sector.

 The OTC market for FX options is a market between financial institutions and their respective clients.
 Trades happen on electronic dealing systems or by phone.
 The issuing institutions are mainly large banks and brokers.
 They operate dealing desks and act as market makers.
 Typical clients include:

 - Hedge funds that take speculative positions.

-If you don’t want to trade in the OTC market or your account is too small, there are other channels for the retail trader.
+If you don’t want to trade in the OTC market or you are a retail trader, and your account size is too small, then there are other channels for you.

 If you prefer absolute transparency behind the pricing of derivatives, then there are currency option exchanges.
-Different exchanges offer liquid markets to forex option traders too.
-One of them is the Philadelphia Stock Exchange.
-They have standardised forex option contracts with quaterly expiries.
+Different exchanges offer liquid markets to forex options traders too.

-Additionally, there are many online forex brokers that advertise their own markets for currency options.
+Additionally, there are more and more online forex brokers that advertise their markets for currency options.
 Some brokers offer classic FX options to retail traders.
 Others provide exotic FX options such as binary options.